OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

-Due to the natural orthogonality of banded matrices (see Figure \ref{fig2}), we directly chunk $\widetilde{A}$ uniformly in order.
-Suppose that the matrix $\widetilde{A}$ is divided into $k$ blocks, the first $k-1$ blocks take $\left[m/k\right]$ elements each in order, and the remaining elements are stored in the $k$-th block, and the corresponding chunking is done for $f$,
+Due to the natural orthogonality of banded matrices, we directly chunk $\widetilde{A}$ uniformly in order.
+Suppose that the matrix $\widetilde{A}$ is divided into $k$ blocks, the first $k-1$ blocks take $\left[m/k\right]$ elements each in order, and the remaining elements are stored in the $k$-th block, and the corresponding blocking is done for $\widetilde{f}$,

-As is well known, in the Kaczmarz method, each iteration projects the current iteration point orthogonally onto the next hyperplane, in order to continuously iterate and approach the true solution.
-Then, according to the analysis in Section 3.1,, if two hyperplanes are orthogonal (perpendicular) to each other, the Kaczmarz method will iterate twice closer to the true solution at a much faster speed than the two non-orthogonal hyperplanes, see Figure \ref{fig1}.
-So, can we put two mutually orthogonal hyperplanes together and transform the original Kaczmarz iteration into two mutually orthogonal hyperplanes, which can avoid slow convergence of the Kaczmarz method projection and greatly accelerate the convergence speed of the Kaczmarz method?
+As is well known, the Kaczmarz method iteratively projects the current estimate orthogonally onto successive hyperplanes to approach the exact solution.
+As analyzed in Section 3.1, orthogonal hyperplanes enable accelerated convergence: pairwise orthogonal projections (e.g., $H_1\bot H_3$ in Figure \ref{fig1}) achieve quadratic convergence within two iterations, while non-orthogonal configurations require significantly more steps.
+This motivates a critical innovation: grouping mutually orthogonal hyperplanes into block projections to eliminate redundant iterations and accelerate convergence—a strategy central to our proposed method.

-Taking inspiration from this, we denote the centroid coordinates of each matrix block $A_i$ as $\overline{A}_i$, $i=1,2,...,k$, and then calculate the inner product $G\left(i,j\right)=\left(\overline{A}_i,\overline{A}_j\right)$, the two-paradigm number of $\overline{A}_i$ and $\overline{A}_j$, and then compute the cosine of the angle between the centroid coordinates according to the angle cosine formula $C\left(i,j\right)=\frac{G\left(i,j\right)}{\left\|\overline{A}_i\right\|_{2}\left\|\overline{A}_j\right\|_{2}}$, which constitutes a table $C$ of the cosine values, and $C\left(i,j\right)$ is used to measure orthogonality between blocks ${A}_i$ and blocks ${A}_j$.
+Taking inspiration from this, we denote the centroid coordinates of each matrix block $A_i$ as $\overline{A}_i$, $i=1,2,...,k$, and then calculate the inner product $G\left(i,j\right)=\left(\overline{A}_i,\overline{A}_j\right)$, the two-paradigm number of $\overline{A}_i$ and $\overline{A}_j$, and then compute the cosine of the angle between the centroid coordinates according to the angle cosine formula $cos\theta_{ij}=\frac{G\left(i,j\right)}{\left\|\overline{A}_i\right\|_{2}\left\|\overline{A}_j\right\|_{2}}$, which constitutes a table $C$ of the cosine values, and $cos\theta_{ij}$ is used to measure orthogonality between blocks ${A}_i$ and blocks ${A}_j$.
 And since $\widetilde{A}$ is an approximate banded matrix, it is reasonable and convenient to use the cosine of the angle between the centroid coordinates to reflect the orthogonality between row blocks.
 And we divide the matrix $\widetilde{A}$ into $k$ blocks beforehand, and we only need to calculate the cosine of the angle between these $k$ blocks, and since $C$ is a symmetric matrix, we only need to calculate $\frac{k \left(k-1\right)}{2}$ times in practice.
 Since $k \ll m$, this is a fairly small number.